ElfoCompany/Elfo.Wardein/README.md

 services/restoredMessage | String | Body of the message to be sent when the service is restarted succesfully by Elfo.Wardein services/recipientAddress | String | WebHook url or mail of the recipients (separated by ‘;’ in case of multiple recipients services/notificationType | String | Type of notification to be sent.
-Currently Elfo.Wardein supports:<br>-	Mail<br>-	Teams persistenceType | String | Where to store Elfo.Wardein data/status.
-Currently Elfo.Wardein supports:<br>-	JSON
-maintenanceModeStatus | Element | Maintenance mode status.
+Currently Elfo.Wardein supports:<br>-	Mail<br>-	Teams services/sendRepeatedNotificationAfterSeconds | Int [Optional] | Overrides the corrispettive global setting for this service only services/numberOfNotificationsWithoutRateLimitation | Int [Optional] | Overrides the corrispettive global setting for this service only persistenceType | String | Where to store Elfo.Wardein data/status.
+Currently Elfo.Wardein supports:<br>-	JSON maintenanceModeStatus | Element | Maintenance mode status.
 This setting is managed by Elfo.Wardein and must not be modified by the user maintenanceModeStatus/durationInSeconds | Int | Maintenance mode timeout.
 This setting is managed by Elfo.Wardein and must not be modified by the user